 Route 66 Studebaker

 The park road circles back toward I-40 heading south; however, you cannot access the interstate at this point.
-Right before you approach I-40, look west on the right side of the road for a rusted 1932 Studebaker that marks an old Route 66 alignment.
+Right before you approach I-40, park in a pull-out that marks an old Route 66 alignment, complete with big views, historical telephone poles, and a rusted 1932 Studebaker (Stop Number 4).

 Blue Mesa Trail

-The Blue Mesa Trail is a moderately strenuous 1-mile hike among bluish-bentonite clay badlands and petrified wood.
+The Blue Mesa Trail (Stop Number 7) is a moderately strenuous paved and gravel 1-mile (1.6-km) hike among bluish-bentonite clay badlands and petrified wood.
 The trailhead starts at the Blue Mesa sun shelter just past Newspaper Rock.

 Rainbow Forest Museum

 At the south end of the park is the Rainbow Forest Museum (off Hwy.
-180, 8am-5pm daily Sept.
-20-Apr.
-4, 7am-7pm daily Apr.
-5-Sept.
-19).
+180, 8am-5pm daily).
 Museum exhibits include prehistoric animals and petrified wood.
-A film about the park and the creation of petrified wood is screened every half hour.
+Catch a free film about the park and the creation of petrified wood is screened every half hour.
 A gift shop and snack bar are nearby; restrooms are available.

 Back on 66 towards Holbrook

-Since it’s a big no-no to take any petrified wood from the park, you can get some at Stewart’s Rock Shop (Hwy I-40 Exit 303, Washboard Rd., Holbrook, 800/414-8533, 9am-5pm daily), 13 miles east of Holbrook.
-It’s part trading post, part garage sale sitting in a strange folk art sculpture garden.
+It’s a big no-no to take any petrified wood from the park, you can get some at Stewart’s Petrified Wood Shop (Hwy I-40 Exit 303, Washboard Rd., Holbrook, 800/414-8533, 9am-5pm daily), 13 miles (20.9 km) east of Holbrook.
+It’s part trading post, part yard sale, part folk art sculpture garden.
 They sell meteorites, dinosaur bones, tree stumps, bookends, and jewelry made from petrified wood.
-The property also has ostriches (with eggs for sale), sun-blasted vintage cars, quirky dinosaur sculptures like a T. rex with a mannequin hanging out of its mouth.
-This place is so awesomely odd with a tinge of creepiness it makes it worth a stop.
+Meet the ostriches (their eggs are for sale) and see sun-blasted vintage cars and bizarre dinosaur sculptures like a T. rex with a mannequin hanging out of its mouth.
+Have your camera ready and cash on hand; even if you don’t buy something, you’ll want to snap a pic of this place.